cemu-project/Cemu/README.md

 ## Issues

-Issues with the emulator should be filed using [Github Issues](https://github.com/cemu-project/Cemu/issues).
+Issues with the emulator should be filed using [GitHub Issues](https://github.com/cemu-project/Cemu/issues).
 The old bug tracker can be found at [bugs.cemu.info](http://bugs.cemu.info) and still contains relevant issues and feature suggestions.

 ## Contributing